Chicot County, Arkansas

 Chicot County (/ˈʃiːkoʊ/ SHEE-koh) is a county located in the southeastern corner of the U.S. state of Arkansas.
 As of the 2020 census, the population was 10,208.
 The county seat is Lake Village.
 Chicot County is Arkansas's 10th county, formed on October 25, 1823, and named after Point Chicot on the Mississippi River.
 It is part of the Arkansas Delta, lowlands along the river that have been historically important as an area for large-scale cotton cultivation.

-Landmarks around the county include Lake Chicot, North America's largest oxbow lake and Arkansas's largest natural lake; the site of Charles Lindbergh's first night-time flight; and the legendary burial site of Hernando De Soto, near Lake Village.
+Landmarks around the county include Lake Chicot, Arkansas, North America's largest oxbow lake and Arkansas's largest natural lake; the site of Charles Lindbergh's first night-time flight; and the legendary burial site of Hernando De Soto, near Lake Village.

 History

 Spanish explorer Hernando de Soto came to this area with his expedition in 1542, settling for a time in the village or territory known as Guachoya.
 The European-American town of Lake Village later developed in the 19th century at Lake Chicot, formed by an oxbow of the Mississippi River.
 Eighteenth-century French colonists named it Chicot because of the many cypress trees in the waterways.
 The word is translated to "stumpy, or knobby".

 The area along the Mississippi River and major tributaries was developed as cotton plantations, the major commodity crop before and after the American Civil War of 1861–1865.
 Enslaved African Americans formed the labor force, comprising a majority of the population in the antebellum years.
 Major large cotton plantations included Sunnyside (owned in the 20th century by LeRoy Percy, planter and US Senator from Greenville, Mississippi); Florence, Patria, Pastoria, Luna, and Lakeport.

-During the war, Union and Confederate forces fought at the Battle of Old River Lake from June 5 to June 6, 1864.
+On February 14, 1864, 13 Black Union soldiers of the 1st Mississippi Volunteer Infantry (African Descent) were ambushed and killed at the Tecumseh plantation near Ross's Landing by Confederate guerillas of the 9th Missouri Cavalry.
+Union and Confederate forces fought at the Battle of Old River Lake from June 5 to 6, 1864.

 The population of the rural county has declined since its peak in 1940.
 Earlier in the century, boll weevils threatened the cotton crop, and many African Americans left in the Great Migration for opportunity in northern and midwestern industrial cities.
 In addition, mechanization of agriculture and consolidation into industrial-style farms has reduced the need for farm labor.